How to Avoid Migraine Triggers

 “Your headache diary will be your doctor’s best resource for avoiding any of these triggers,” Ashina says.
 “By controlling what you can, you may reduce the frequency and severity of your headaches.”

-Learn more about the services offered at the Pain Center at BIDMC.
+Learn more about the BIDMC Arnold-Warfield Pain Center and our services.